| | | |

 Poultry Feet or Trotters

 Gelatinous goodness is what one strives for when making bone broth.
-Luckily, this can be achieved with the use of poultry feet such as chicken, turkey, duck, and even geese.
-In addition to poultry feet pig trotters can be used to create a gelatinous broth.
+Luckily, this can be achieved using poultry feet such as chicken, turkey, duck, and geese.
+In addition to poultry feet, pig trotters can be used to create a gelatinous broth.

-f course there are a few tips to keep in mind prior to adding poultry feet and trotters to the roaster oven or stock pot.
+Of course, remember a few tips before adding poultry feet and trotters to the roaster oven or stock pot.

 • Poultry feet must be cleaned well, and the yellow covering found on the feet should be removed.
-The yellow coating found on the feet can cause the broth to become bitter in taste.
+The yellow coating on the feet can cause the broth to become bitter.

-• A tip for cleaning trotters, with the help of a toothbrush, or similar item, scrub well.
+• A tip for cleaning trotters: scrub well with the help of a toothbrush or similar item.

 Use the Bones Multiple Times

-The homesteading life we live teaches us to not waste.
+The homesteading life we live teaches us not to waste.
 This includes the bones used for making broth.
-Unlike a roaster oven or stock pot the Instant Pot rushes the process, preventing the bones from being used multiple times.
+Unlike a toaster oven or stock pot, the Instant Pot rushes the process, preventing the bones from being used multiple times.

-Poultry, rabbit, beef, pig, and wild game bones can be used multiple times prior to the bones being given to the pigs or discarded.
+Poultry, rabbit, beef, pig, and wild game bones can be used multiple times before the bones are given to the pigs or discarded.

 1. Remove the spent herbs, onions, garlic, feet